hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/locator.ru.rst

 2. Save the code as a `.py` file (e.g., `test_locator.py`).
 3. Run the tests from your terminal: `pytest test_locator.py`

 Remember to replace the placeholder `get_element` and `get_attribute` functions with your actual implementation using a WebDriver library.
 Also, replace the `locator_data` with your actual locator data.
-This improved example demonstrates a much more comprehensive and realistic approach to testing locator code.
+This improved example demonStartes a much more comprehensive and realistic approach to testing locator code.